"Surprise! We're going to Disney!"

 Give Video Clues

 Use videos from our YouTube channel of attractions your kids don't necessarily know are at a Disney park.
-Here's a sample list of video clues: Buzz Lightyear's Space Ranger Spin, Finding Nemo - The Musical, Jedi Training Academy, Disney Junior - Live On Stage, The Many Adventures of Winnie the Pooh and of course, the Park Opening when Mickey officially opens Magic Kingdom.
+Here's a sample list of video clues: Buzz Lightyear's Space Ranger Spin, Frozen Ever After, Millennium Falcon: Smugglers Run and The Many Adventures of Winnie the Pooh.
+For the grand reveal, go with All Four Beacons of Magic, Including Cinderella Castle.
 You could also make a video of yourself announcing "We're going to Disney World!" as the final clue.
 You can tailor the list to suit your children's ages and interests.
 If you are heading to Disneyland on a future trip, we have a lot of Disneyland videos as well.
 Our Top 10 Favorite Disneyland Rides is a good start.